10 Less Famous Australian Snakes

 Source: public domain

 A species with a specialised diet: reptile eggs, including those of fellow snakes.
 The slatey grey snake (Stegonotus australis) inhabits moist forests in the far north of Australia, specifically two regions: Northern Territory and Queensland, where they’re relatively common.
-They reach a maximum of 130cm, and while possessing just a mild venom, they can bite humans hard if manhandled, or purposefully release an intolerable snake stench.
+They reach a maximum length of 130cm, and while possessing only a mild venom, they can bite humans hard if manhandled, or purposefully release an intolerable snake stench.

 According to a 2009 study from Queensland, which found slatey grey snakes by repeatedly driving along rainforest roads, their favourite eggs were those of the Boyd’s forest dragon and eastern water dragon.
-Among snakes, they’re particularly addicted to those of common keelbacks and Lesser Sunda blind snakes.
-They aren’t limited to eggs, as other confirmed prey include swamplands lashtail dragons, banded tree monitors, and prickly forests skinks.
-They occasionally eat rats and amphibians, but the reptile world is their area of expertise.
+Among snakes, they’re particularly addicted to eggs of the common keelback and Lesser Sunda blind snake.

 4 White-lipped snake